 My son, for example, at six and seven years was in charge of lights (keep them off), reusable bags (don’t forget to take them) and checking the thermostats.
 He did other green stuff too – but these were his major, “In charge” tasks and he kept up with them perfectly.
 Now he’s a little crazed actually about lights being off actually – but I guess I’d rather have him crazed then not.

 Make it meaningful

-Make it meaningful – plan a trip to your local recycling center AND drive by the trash dump as well so your kids can see their actions in well, action.
-Visit a neat recycling website for kids or read a cool kid-friendly book about recycling; Recycle!: A Handbook for Kids is a good choice for younger kids, although it’s a little older so you’ll have to update your child on newer recycling issues.
+Plan a trip to your local recycling center AND drive by the trash dump as well so your kids can see their actions in well, action.
+Visit a neat recycling website for kids or read a cool kid-friendly book about recycling.
+Recycle!: A Handbook for Kids is a good choice for younger kids, although it’s a little older so you’ll have to update your child on newer recycling issues.

 How are you involving your kids in the recycling process?